ZewoGraveyard/Docs/README.md

     }
 }

-try Server(responder: router).start()
+try Server(middleware: logger, responder: router).start()
 ```

+This code:

+- Creates an HTTP server that listens on port `8080` by default.
-This will create an HTTP server and router which will route `/hello` to a responder that responds with `"hello world"`.
+- Configures a router which will route `/hello` to a responder that responds with `"hello world"`.
+- Mounts a middleware on the server that will log every request/response pair to the standard error stream (stderr) by default.

 ### Build and run